atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 •'‘ .nothing •" or, ^* ■,.
 in her life tishe.; arid
 am
-“ready to wait years for you) as I can. “.never think of any other man, even with millions at his command.
+ready to wait years for you) as I can. .never think of any other man, even with millions at his command.
 Yet, " ft added
 I
 I

-added she: with a still deeper colour in her cheeks, “how, can I bear to see you 4v • st,, ^ ^ ^ ■ unhappy, and pining, day after day,
-“and, poffibiy, for years together, for V what I must be obliged to deny you? i • Ni i i '■ st -. ^ ^
+added she: with a still deeper colour in her cheeks, how, can I bear to see you 4v • st,, ^ ^ ^ ■ unhappy, and pining, day after day, and, poffibiy, for years together, for V what I must be obliged to deny you? i • Ni i i '■ st -. ^ ^
 ** Mr. Selby, " continued she,
 - ' ' ' .1 southeast A \ * X
-letting fall a few tears on his shoulder, while she hung on him, “this pains me “exceedingly; and yet I would sooner die than be an infamous creature fc. •.,. _.. ■
+letting fall a few tears on his shoulder, while she hung on him, this pains me exceedingly; and yet I would sooner die than be an infamous creature fc. •.,. _.. ■
-You are dearer to roe than my self, but,
-“my virtue is dearer to me. than my r life.".
+You are dearer to roe than my self, but, my virtue is dearer to me. than my r life.".
 * A \ ■ -
 ’ II A